 - Swollen lymph nodes (lymphadenopathy)

-Within 1-3 days of initial symptoms (sometimes a little longer), the person will typically develop a rash.
+Within 1-3 days of initial symptoms (sometimes a little longer), a rash typically develops.
+Some people will experience a rash before other symptoms, and some may only experience a rash.

 - The rash usually appears as flat, red bumps that later become fluid-filled sores.
 The sores may resemble blisters or pimples.

 - The rash usually begins on the face and can also occur inside the mouth.
-It can then spread to the body, including the palms of hands, soles of feet and genital areas.
+It can then spread to other areas of the body, including hands, feet, chest or near the genitals.

 - Rash sores progress through various stages until they become dry scabs that fall off as the illness resolves.